Ask Yourself These 10 Questions to Discover Your True Passion

 That’s a lot of money—enough to become a doctor, a lawyer, and more than enough to become a pilot or a chef.
 How would you spend this big budget?
 What would you like to learn?
 After all, learning is work you do for free; in fact, you pay for the privilege.
 You may be in it for the intellectual challenge (learning to speak Japanese) or for the skill you’ll gain (flying a plane or cooking a great meal).

 I once worked with a client who was an extraordinarily busy mom, responsible for her children, parents, pets, and a foreign exchange student and whose husband traveled extensively for work.
 We were working on her next career move when she realized that she had an incredibly important job as a homemaker.
 Many people relied on her, and she enjoyed this meaningful work.
 What she wanted was more opportunities to take care of herself.
 She pursued yoga certification, not because she wanted to teach, but because she wanted to learn self-care for the pure joy of obtaining knowledge.
-Check out these surprising ways people found their dream careers—and how you can too.

 Who are your top three role models?